The Feast of Pentecost

 The Candidate for Holy Baptism will now be presented.

-Sponsors: I present Will Osborne to receive the Sacrament of Baptism.
+Sponsors: I present Psalm to receive the Sacrament of Baptism.

 Celebrant: Do you desire to be baptized?